-I’m Justus Weweler, the cofounder and CPO of science and research platform Morressier.
+I’m Justus Weweler, Cofounder and Director of Key Accounts at Morressier.
 In this article, I’d like to share what I believe are the eight most important factors to building a healthy and productive company culture.

 Freedom to fail

 Our company objectives are very ambitious and I know we’ll have to experiment and try out new tactics in order to reach them.
 But as with scientific experiments, you can only test new theories and ideas if you also accept that some will fail.
 As long as my team is trying things that pushes them out of their comfort zone they know that they can rely on my support — even when things don’t work out.

 Listening to my team is crucial: Their ideas, their goals, their complaints.
 In fact, the act of listening is so important for our company that we’ve introduced weekly one-on-ones for every team member and their manager.
 In these meetings, I listen carefully to what each team member has to say and take the time to consider their feedback.
 However, we don’t necessarily have to use this time to talk about work — the main purpose is to keep the lines of communication open and to build a great rapport between managers and their teams.